ruehlef/ribbon/README.md

 ```

 ## Output
 Besides the text / logging output, the code can visualize the band.
 The algorithm works by operating on the dual graph, hence the band description is given in terms of the dual graph as well.
-An example output is shown in [knot plot](/assets/stevedore.png).
+As an example we will look at the program output for the Stevedore knot shown on top of the page and repeated below in the left figure.
 The output will always be of the form with s# a# ... a#.
 Here is a short explanation for how to read the output:

 * s# a#: indicates that the band is started on the strand that is crossed when going from the region indicated by the number that follows s to the region indicated by the number that follows a (these are acronyms for "start" and "attach")
 * o#:    Indicates that the band is moved from the current region into the next region by crossing over the strand that is encountered